bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 ### Parsing timeseries data
 `ManagerUniverse.py` calls `Dataparser.py` to parse the timeseries CSVs in the `Data` directory.
 Each timeseries CSV **_must_** adhere to a specific header format, datetime format, and contain no missing values.
 Details are in the header for `Dataparser.py`.

-`Dataparser.py` returns the associated timeseries information.
-Specific details are in `Dataparser.get_timeseries`, as well as `Entities.py`.
+`DataParser.py` returns the associated timeseries information.
+Specific details are in `DataParser.get_timeseries`, as well as `Entities.py`.

 ### Creating Program objects
 After parsing the timeseries, `ManagerUniverse.py` creates Program entities and adds them to the simulation.
 A Program entity class contains information about the program, as well as the output of each statistical operation run on the program.
 Additional details for the Program entity are in `Entities.py`.